Initiatives and programs

 We're working on a range of policy initiatives, programs and campaigns to help improve your health and the health of all Australians.

-Accelerated Research has been consolidated into the Emerging Priorities and Consumer-Driven Research initiative under the MRFF 10-year plan.
+Accelerated Research has been consolidated into the Emerging Priorities and Consumer-Driven Research initiative under the MRFF 10-year Investment Plan.
 This initiative supported researchers working to develop new treatments and cures for debilitating conditions, in areas of identified unmet need.

-The Australian Brain Cancer Mission is a $133 million fund that supports research into brain cancer treatments.
-It aims to double the survival rate of Australians living with brain cancer over the next 10 years.
+The Australian Brain Cancer Mission is investing $136.66 million to support research into brain cancer.
+It aims to double the survival rates and improve the quality of life of patients with brain cancer.

-The Biomedical Translation Bridge (BTB) is now part of the Medical Research Commercialisation initiative under the MRFF 10-year plan.
+The Biomedical Translation Bridge (BTB) is now part of the Medical Research Commercialisation initiative under the MRFF 10-year Investment Plan.

-BioMedTech Horizons is now part of the Medical Research Commercialisation initiative under the MRFF 10-year plan.
+BioMedTech Horizons is now part of the Medical Research Commercialisation initiative under the MRFF 10-year Investment Plan.

 This initiative invested $10 million in research to help promote good health practice, prevent disease and keep people out of hospital.

-The Clinical Trials Activity initiative helps Australian researchers and patients test new treatments through national and international clinical trials.
+The Clinical Trials Activity initiative will provide $750 million over 10 years from 2022-23.
+It will help Australian researchers and patients test new treatments through national and international clinical trials.

-The Australian Government is investing $190.8 million over 10 years in the next generation of talented Australian researchers.
-This initiative supports health care professionals researching topics important to clinical care.
+The Clinician Researchers initiative will provide $200 million over 10 years from 2022-23 to support the next generation of talented Australian researchers.
+It will support health care professionals researching topics important to clinical care.

-The Dementia, Ageing and Aged Care Mission is a research program that is investing $185 million from 2018–19 to 2028–29.
-It aims to support older Australians to maintain their health and quality of life as they age, live independently for longer, and access quality care when they need it.
+The Dementia, Ageing and Aged Care Mission is investing $185 million.
+It supports older Australians to maintain their health and quality of life as they age, live independently for longer, and access quality care when they need it.

-This initiative provides $633 million over 10 years from 2019–20 and supports high-quality research that improves patient care, translates new discoveries into practice, and encourages consumers and researchers to work together on emerging priorities.
+The Emerging Priorities and Consumer-Driven Research initiative will provide $613 million over 10 years from 2022-23.
+It will support high-quality research that improves patient care, translates new discoveries into practice, and encourages consumers and researchers to work together.

-The Genomics Health Futures Mission will invest $500 million over 10 years in genomic research.
+The Genomics Health Futures Mission is investing $500.1 million in genomic research.
 It will improve testing and diagnosis for many diseases, help personalise treatment options to better target and improve health outcomes, and reduce unnecessary interventions and health costs.

-The Global Health initiative will invest $28.4 million over 10 years to fund projects that improve our understanding of global health threats and how best to tackle them.
-The initial focus is on tackling antimicrobial resistance and drug-resistant tuberculosis.
+The Global Health initiative will provide $30 million over 10 years from 2022-23 to fund projects that improve our understanding of global health threats and how best to tackle them.

-The Indigenous Health Research Fund (IHRF) is investing in Indigenous-led research to tackle health issues facing Aboriginal and Torres Strait Islander people.
+The Indigenous Health Research Fund is investing $160 million in Indigenous-led research to tackle health issues facing Aboriginal and Torres Strait Islander people.

-The International Clinical Trial Collaboration (ICTC) initiative has been consolidated into the Clinical Trials Activity initiative under the MRFF 10-year plan.
+The International Clinical Trial Collaboration (ICTC) initiative has been consolidated into the Clinical Trials Activity initiative under the MRFF 10-year Investment Plan.
 ICTC supported Australian researchers to conduct clinical trial research in collaboration with international researchers.

-Keeping Australians out of Hospital has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year plan.
+Keeping Australians out of Hospital has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year Investment Plan.
 This initiative supported research into preventive health measures for chronic health conditions, to keep people out of hospital.

-Lifting Clinical Trials and Registries Capacity – Clinical Trials Networks initiative has been consolidated into a part of the Clinical Trials Activity initiative under the MRFF 10-year plan.
+Lifting Clinical Trials and Registries Capacity – Clinical Trials Networks initiative has been consolidated into a part of the Clinical Trials Activity initiative under the MRFF 10-year Investment Plan.

-Maternal Health and First 2000 Days/Women’s Health has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year plan.
+Maternal Health and First 2000 Days/Women’s Health has been consolidated into the Preventive and Public Health Research initiative under the MRFF 10-year Investment Plan.

-The Medical Research Commercialisation initiative supports innovative early stage health and medical research in Australia.
-It helps researchers transform their ideas into life-saving medicines, devices and treatments to help tomorrow’s patients.
+The Medical Research Commercialisation initiative will provide $450 million over 10 years from 2022-23 to support innovative early stage health and medical research in Australia.
+It will help researchers transform ideas into life-saving medicines, devices and treatments to help future patients.

 The Medical Research Future Fund (MRFF) is a $20 billion long-term investment supporting Australian health and medical research.
 The MRFF aims to transform health and medical research and innovation to improve lives, build the economy and contribute to health system sustainability.

-The Million Minds Mental Health Research Mission aims to support a million Australians with mental health issues access new approaches to prevention, diagnosis, treatment and recovery.
-The Medical Research Future Fund is providing $125 million over 10 years from 2018–19 for this mission.
+The Million Minds Mental Health Research Mission is investing $125 million to support a million Australians with mental health issues.
+This funding will enable access to new approaches to prevention, diagnosis, treatment and recovery.

 The National Security Against Pandemic Risk initiative contributed to a global effort to develop vaccines against future pandemic diseases.